 - a.
 A "conflict of interest" is any circumstance described in part A of this policy. - b.
 An "interested person" is any person serving as commissioner, evaluator, subject specialist, consultant, administrative staff, appeals panel member, or employee of DEAC or anyone else who is in a position of control over DEAC and has a personal interest that is in conflict with the interests of DEAC. - c.
-A "family member" is a spouse, parent, child, or spouse of a child or a brother, sister, or spouse of a brother or sister, of an interested person. - d.
+A "family member" is a spouse, parent, child, or spouse of a child or a brother, sister, or spouse of a brother or sister, of an interested person.

+- d.
 A "material financial interest" in an entity is a financial interest of any kind, which, in view of all the circumstances, is substantial enough that it would, or reasonably could, affect an interested person's or family member's judgment with respect to transactions to which the entity is a party.
 Where the potential for pecuniary gain or the appearance of it is involved, as in reporting on or evaluating a current or potential direct competitor or partner or an institution in which the participant has a financial interest, the participant has a conflict of interest. - e.
 An "appearance of a conflict" means there is an appearance of partiality involved, as in a situation where the person who has a conflict of interest has a relationship with an institution or its principals such that evaluations or decisions may appear to be unduly influenced by that relationship. - f.
-A "duality of interests" means when a person has divided loyalties or when a person has a personal interest that conflicts with the interest of DEAC.
+A "duality of interests" means when a person holds two or more roles that conflict or could conflict with the interest of DEAC, or has an ethical conflict between duties owed to DEAC and another institution that lead to real or potential tension in decision-making ("dual loyalty").

-2. Procedures
+2. PROCEDURES